minos-framework/minos-python/docs/index.md

-# Welcome to Minos Python documentation!

-``# minos-python

 <p align="center">
   <a href="http://minos.run" target="_blank"><img src="https://raw.githubusercontent.com/minos-framework/minos-python/main/logo.png" alt="Minos logo"></a>
 </p>

+# minos-python: The framework which helps you create reactive microservices in Python

 -----------------

 ## Summary

 Minos is a framework which helps you create [reactive](https://www.reactivemanifesto.org/) microservices in Python.
 Internally, it leverages Event Sourcing, CQRS and a message driven architecture to fulfil the commitments of an asynchronous environment.

 ## Packages